 I have used this atlas as a recommended book in my undergraduate Human Anatomy course since spring 2013.
 Students really like the illustrations and I think it is the best atlas out there.

 This was a recommended book for my spring 2013 class.
 The section on nerves is unparalleled and worth the price of the book.
-A PDF version of the newer 3rd edition of this book can be purchased for $9.95 on Scribd.
+A pdf version is available on Amazon for $9.95.

 This book has some helpful mnemonics and tricks that you can use to learn anatomy.
 The humor in it could make a grown man faint but it has the effect of making concepts stick in your head.